-The extensive subway system in Seoul means that there's usually a subway stop within a ten-minute walk of any destination, and its public buses are also an efficient way to get around.
+The extensive subway system in Seoul means that there's usually a subway stop within a 10-minute walk of any destination, and its public buses are also an efficient way to get around.
 Street signs and subway signs in Seoul are usually written in both English and Korean.

 Public transport in Seoul

 Expats will easily be able to take advantage of integrated public transit in Seoul.
-Commuters are able to get almost anywhere in the city using taxis, the subway and buses.
-They're also able to take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and which can be used on Seoul's metro and bus systems.
+Commuters are able to get almost anywhere in the city using the subway and buses.
+They're also able to take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul's metro and bus systems.

 In addition to the subway, there is an extensive public bus system in Seoul.
 Buses are colour-coordinated depending on their circuit: green buses travel only around their own neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
 Passengers pay when they get onto the bus with their T-money cards.

 There are two types of taxis in Seoul.
 Black taxis with a yellow sign are luxury taxis that are more expensive than regular cabs but which provide a better service.
 Silver taxis are regular taxis and are cheaper.
-Most drivers don't speak English, however, so it's a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.
+Most drivers don't speak English, so it's a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.